 The Israel Defense Forces (IDF)

 The Israeli army is comprised of conscription, reserve and career service.
-All eligible men and women are drafted at age 18, three years for men and two years for women.
-Men are liable for reserve duty until age 51 and women until age 24.
+All eligible men and women are drafted at age 18, though a large number receive exemptions from military service.
+Men are liable for reserve duty until age 49 and women until age 24.
 Individuals accepted at institutions of higher education in disciplines needed by the IDF (medicine, nursing, teaching, engineering, etc.) may defer induction and serve in the IDF in their profession for 3-5 years after graduation.
 With a small standing army, the IDF is built principally on its reserves, which are regularly called up for training and service.

 The State of Israel is located on the southwest tip of the Asian continent, on the eastern basin of the Mediterranean Sea.
 The State of Israel lies at a latitude between 29° and the 33° north of the Equator.

 - Area of the country: 13,714.905 square miles (as of 1967 including East Jerusalem and as of 1981 including the Golan Heights).

 - Area of lakes: 266.5 sq. miles (Sea of Galilee – 101.9 sq. miles, the Dead Sea – 164.6 sq. miles)

 - Total length of land border: 532.5 miles